jsdelivrbot/The-Solar-System/README.md

 Note: Bubblin is forced over https.
 Make sure your resource provider returns a secured url for the assets you wish to add into your book.
 You can also use Github to host images of your book if you like.

 #### Tut-3
-JavaScript libraries can be flexibly (added inside a page via the `HEAD`)[https://medium.com/bubblin-superbooks/head-72e72d772a8c].
+JavaScript libraries can be flexibly [added inside a page via the `HEAD`](https://medium.com/bubblin-superbooks/head-72e72d772a8c).
 Or you can put them inside `BODY`of your HTML that gets added to the ifrane.
 Whatever works for you!

-Note you can also use serve code into your book via (Github with proper CONTENT-TYPE headers)[https://rawgit.com/].
+Note you can also use serve code into your book via [Github with proper CONTENT-TYPE headers](https://rawgit.com/).